yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * TLS 1.3 ({{Section 4.4.2.1 of RFC8446}}) allows the association of OCSP information with intermediate certificates by using an extension to the CertificateEntry structure.
 However using this facility remains impractical because many CAs either do not publish OCSP for CA certificates or publish OCSP reports with a lifetime that is too long to be useful.
 * Both CRLs and OCSP depend on relatively reliable connectivity to the Internet, which might not be available to certain kinds of nodes.
 A common example is newly provisioned devices that need to establish a secure connection in order to boot up for the first time.

-With regard to common public key certificates, servers SHOULD support the following as a best practice given the current state of the art and as a foundation for a possible future solution: OCSP {{?RFC6960}} and OCSP stapling using the `status_request` extension defined in {{!RFC6066}}.
-The exact mechanism for embedding the  `status_request` extension differs between TLS 1.2 and 1.3.
-As a matter of local policy, server operators MAY issue must-staple {{RFC7633}} certificates for the server and/or for client authentication, but we recommend to review the operational conditions before deciding on this feature.
+For the common use cases of public key certificates in TLS, servers SHOULD support the following as a best practice given the current state of the art and as a foundation for a possible future solution: OCSP {{?RFC6960}} and OCSP stapling using the `status_request` extension defined in {{!RFC6066}}.
+Note that the exact mechanism for embedding the `status_request` extension differs between TLS 1.2 and 1.3.
+As a matter of local policy, server operators MAY request that CAs issue must-staple {{RFC7633}} certificates for the server and/or for client authentication, but we recommend to review the operational conditions before deciding on this approach.

 The considerations in this section do not apply to scenarios where the DANE-TLSA resource record {{?RFC6698}} is used to signal to a client which certificate a server considers valid and good to use for TLS connections.